 It turns out that people with brown colored eyes are more sensitive to alcohol.
 Several studies have found that people with lighter eyes can drink more without getting drunk as quickly.1

-Perhaps because they are the most common, people with brown eyes are more likely to wish they had a different color.
+Perhaps because they’re the most common, people with brown eyes are likelier to wish they had a different color.

 In this article